-- Join our bi-monthly e-newsletter for market shoppers across Nova Scotia.
-Our newsletter provides you information on events and special promotions happening at farmers’ markets across the province as well as seasonal recipe and tips, new market products and much more.
+- Sign up for The Basket – our monthly email newsletter for market shoppers across Nova Scotia.
+Our newsletter provides you with information about events and special promotions happening at farmers’ markets across the province, as well as seasonal recipes, new market products, and much more.

 4. We’d like to have a tour of a farmers’ market.
 Who should we contact?